Bejasc/swrpg-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Found an issue you need to report?
+Use this template.
 title: "[Bug]"
 labels: 'Type: Bug'
-assignees: ''
+assignees: 'Bejasc'

 ---